dreibh/hipercontracer/README.md

 - The CMake run will show missing dependencies, and provide help for installing them on Debian, Ubuntu and Fedora Linux as well as FreeBSD.

-# Run a HiPerConTracer Measurement
+# Running a HiPerConTracer Measurement

 HiPerConTracer is the measurement tool itself.